THE BEARS BY WALTER AUER

 Fifteen years ago I became obsessed with soaking objects in terra sigillata and black firing them.
 I created The Bears and The Black Books using this technique.
 The works raised questions about memory, transformation, petrification and mummification, and became a kind of manifesto for things to come.

-PREPARING THE CLAY MIXTURE FOR STUFFING BEARS
+THE CLAY MIXTURE FOR STUFFING BEARS

 Clay body 1.5kg dry material